ishansharma495/salesanalysis/README.md

 Using the ‘COUNT’ function:

 •	Most common customer type was (member vs non-member)

-•	Customer type that buys the most.
+•	Customer type that buys the most

-•	What is the gender of most customers.
+•	What is the gender of most customers

-•	What was the gender distribution per branch.
+•	What was the gender distribution per branch

 <summary>
 <details>